-Tendonitis is when a tendon swells (becomes inflamed) after a tendon injury.
+Tendonitis is when a tendon swells (becomes inflamed) after an injury.
+It can cause joint pain and stiffness, and affect how a tendon moves.

-You can treat mild tendonitis yourself and you should feel better within 2 to 3 weeks.
+You can treat mild tendonitis yourself.
+It should feel better in 2 to 3 weeks.

 Causes of tendonitis

-The causes of tendonitis are usually sudden, sharp movements or repetitive exercise.
+Tendonitis is usually caused by sudden, sharp movements or repetitive exercise.
 Repetitive exercise can include running, jumping or throwing.

 Symptoms of tendonitis